shortstheory/dtn-unetstack/README.md

 The Beacon is a part of the DTNA.
 Its task is to periodically send a message to advertise the existence of a node to all neighbors by sending an empty DatagramReq with the Recipient set to the DTNA.

 Beacons are not explicitly required to advertise the existence of links.
 The DTNA will snoop for packets sent on all Reliable links connected to it.
-If we detect a transmission during the beacon interval, then there is no need to send a Beacon on that Link.
+If we detect a transmission during the beacon interval, then there is no need to send a Beacon on that Link for that interval.

 #### DtnPdu